Real-Dev-Squad/identity-service/CONTRIBUTING.md

 6. **Just do it!**

-Perform the tasks you wanted to, can be anything, ranging from fixing simple typo to re-designing the whole page!
+Perform the tasks you wanted to.

 7. **Committing your changes**